Jonathan Joestar: Appearances

 In addition to Stardust Crusaders, Jonathan's influence is present, yet very subtle, in three other parts of the series.
 In Battle Tendency, his significantly potent Hamon results in his grandson Joseph not only inheriting the ability to use Hamon, but also having an inherent aptitude for it.
 The orphan that Jonathan requested Erina to rescue is also revealed to be Elizabeth "Lisa Lisa" Joestar, who became the wife of his deceased son George II, the mother of Joseph, and an expert in Hamon.
-In Vento Aureo, it is revealed that Jonathan is the biological father of the part's protagonist, Giorno Giovanna, due to DIO's impregnation of a Japanese woman some time after his return.
-In Stone Ocean, three antagonistic Stand users (Donatello Versus, Rikiel, and Ungalo) are revealed to also be Jonathan's biological sons, albeit with personalities that are based on specific facets of DIO's personality and lack any influence from Jonathan's personality.
-In addition, one of Jonathan's bones is an integral fail-safe for DIO's desire of "achieving Heaven".
+In Golden Wind, it is revealed that Jonathan is the biological father of the part's protagonist, Giorno Giovanna, due to Dio's impregnation of a Japanese woman some time after his return, having taken over Jonathan's body.
+In Stone Ocean, three antagonistic Stand users (Donatello Versus, Rikiel, and Ungalo) are revealed to also be Jonathan's biological sons, albeit with personalities that are based on specific facets of Dio's personality and lack any influence from Jonathan's personality.
+In addition, one of Jonathan's bones is an integral fail-safe for Dio's desire of "achieving Heaven".

 Steel Ball Run, set in a rebooted-universe introduces a version of Jonathan named Johnny Joestar who was a Kentucky-born horse racing prodigy that got paralyzed from the waist down.
 He participates in the Steel Ball Run competition to have Gyro Zeppeli teach him to use the Spin technique to regain his mobility while developing his Stand Tusk.
-Like Jonathan in the original universe, Johnny died in his twenties after being married with the following parts, Jojolion and The Jojolands, depicting the lives of his descendants.
+Like Jonathan in the original universe, Johnny died in his twenties after being married with the following parts, JoJolion and The JoJoLands, depicting the lives of his descendants.